eficode-academy/kubernetes-katas/11-helm-package-manager.md

 Fear not!
 This can be completely avoided, by using a package manager - **Helm** in our case.

-Helm allows you to package your application with a template system, and you can then deploy that package by passing values of your desire to the package at the time of deployment.
-Helm maintains **releases** of the packages it deploys, so you have full control over your applications, where they are being deployed, which values they use for various parameters, etc.
+Helm allows you to package your application using a template system.
+The package is called a **chart** and created/stored as a single (`.tgz`) tarball.
+Then, you can deploy that package by (optionally) passing custom values to the package at the time of deployment.
+Helm maintains **releases** of the packages it deploys.
+This allows you to have full control over your applications, where they are being deployed, which values they use for various parameters, etc.

-Helm being a package manager and packages applications in something called a **chart**.
-For the sake of clarity, a chart can be considered a **package**.
-This is similar to a operation system package, maintained by an operating system package manager, such as `rpm/yum`, `apt`, `brew`,  etc.
+The word "chart" brings up image of a treasure map in our minds, which is quite contrary to what the helm "package" really is!
+This confusion is caused by the community's obsession to name everything related to docker/kubernetes using some marine terminology - may it be a word from English, or Greek, or Spanish, etc. In this case they came up with the word *chart* - I don't know why!
+Anyhow, for the sake of clarity, a **chart** should be considered a **package**.
+This is similar to a software package in operating system, maintained by an operating system package manager, such as `rpm/yum`, `apt`, `brew`,  etc.

 ## What is Helm?
 (From: [https://helm.sh/docs/architecture/](https://helm.sh/docs/architecture/) )

 Helm is a tool for managing Kubernetes packages called charts.
 Helm can do the following:
 * Create new charts from scratch
 * Package charts into chart archive (tgz) files
 * Interact with chart repositories where charts are stored
 * Install and uninstall charts into an existing Kubernetes cluster
 * Manage the release cycle of charts that have been installed with Helm

-* For Helm, there are three important concepts:
+Following are some important concepts:

-* The chart is a bundle of information necessary to create an instance of a Kubernetes application.
+* A chart is a bundle of information necessary to create an instance of a Kubernetes application.
-* The config contains configuration information that can be merged into a packaged chart to create a releasable object.
+* A config contains configuration information that can be merged into a packaged chart to create a releasable object.
 * A release is a running instance of a chart, combined with a specific config.
+* A helm chart is stored in a chart repository which can be any web server that can serve YAML and tar files and can answer HTTP GET requests.
+This means you can use a Google Cloud Storage (GCS) bucket, Amazon S3 bucket, Github Pages, nginx, apache, or even create your own web server!

 ## Client side installation:
 So, you have a fresh kubernetes cluster and now you are ready to experiment with helm.
 The first thing you need is a **helm** client binary/program installed on your local/work computer.